-If the requirements described by ISO 13849-1 (EN954-1) are to be implemented, a risk assessment must first be performed to determine the appropriate category, in order to ensure that the expected risk reduction is achieved.
-This risk assessment must also take into account national regulations, such as U.S. control reliability or European "C" level standards, to ensure that the minimum level of performance that has been mandated is complied with.
+If the requirements described by ISO 13849-1 are to be implemented, a risk assessment must first be performed to determine the appropriate category, in order to ensure that the expected risk reduction is achieved.
+This risk assessment must also take into account national regulations, such as U.S. control reliability or European "C" level standards, to ensure that the minimum mandated level of performance is complied with.